 - Singing carols around the village

 The church has a ‘Wardens Group’ that meets monthly and oversees the day to day running of the church.
 Two members of the Benefice Ministry Team have a focus on St Nicholas and two members of St Nicholas are Authorised Preachers.
 In addition many lay members are involved in leading services, talking school assemblies and in the many and varied activities and ministries of this very active church.
-The Benefice Rector has been closely involved in the leadership and ministry of St Nicholas.
-As the new benefice is formed, it is anticipated that the Associate Rector will have the main focus on this parish.
+The Benefice Rector is closely involved in the leadership and ministry of St Nicholas but our Associate Rector has the main focus on this parish.

 The Church Building

 The church is thirteenth century and is a grade 2* listed building.
 To support the thriving Christian community in Cuddington and its outreach locally, there has been a successful internal re-ordering of the church building and it is now a light and airy space with stone floors, easy wheelchair access and comfortable, moveable seating which gives the building great flexibility.
 There is a good sound system and a screen (behind the chancel arch) plus a data projector.
 It also has a small kitchen and WC.

 Further information about St Nicholas’ Cuddington can be found at these locations: